Rats, drought and labour shortages eat into global edible oil recovery - NewsBreak

 The pressure on stocks is already feeding through to consumer prices and the upward trend is expected to continue, especially as refiners lift prices to cover the surge in raw material costs.

-Mewah Group, one of the largest refineries in the region, said average sale prices for its bulk goods and consumer packs rose almost 54% and 24% respectively in the first half from a year ago.
+Mewah Group (MEWI.SI), one of the largest refineries in the region, said average sale prices for its bulk goods and consumer packs rose almost 54% and 24% respectively in the first half from a year ago.

 "Everyone along the supply chain is absorbing some of the higher costs," said Oscar Tjakra, a senior analyst at food and agribusiness research at Rabobank.
 "The cost push should continue next year."